Jenna Testa Kilpatrick – Coastal Dune Lakes

 Sadly, marine animals land ashore for various reasons.
-At CBA, Jenna and her colleagues work to keep them safe through education, awareness, beach clean ups, and the monofilament recycling program.
-Along waterways, fishermen and fisherwomen are encouraged to place their used fishing line in small recycling boxes.
-This keeps the line from entangling squirrels and rabbits on the shore and turtles and dolphins in the water.
+At CBA, Jenna and her colleagues work to keep them safe through education, awareness, beach clean-ups, and the monofilament recycling program.
+Along waterways, fishermen and fisherwomen are encouraged to place their used fishing line in CBA’s small recycling bins.
+This keeps the line from entangling terrestrial and marine animals such as raccoons, pelicans, sea turtles, and dolphins.

 What else can we do to keep the waters, and the dune lakes, healthy?

-“Be a role model,” says Jenna.
+“Be a role model and what we call water and environmental stewards!” says Jenna.
 “Be aware of what you’re doing and the footprint you are leaving.
-Fill in sandcastles, pick up trash, stay on trails and boardwalks, don’t dig around the lakes.”
+Fill in sandcastles, pick up trash, stay on trails and boardwalks.”